 The night was like any other stereotypical night, but due to a special occasion I decided to embrace what I was offered.
 I toasted the evening with a cheap, low quality cigar I had purchased earlier in the day just for this occasion.
 Suddenly, a heavy rain began to fiercely cleanse the pavement beneath my feet as I walked aimlessly under the orange lights that lit the sidewalk.
 I swiftly made my way underneath an awning as to not damage the cigar from the rain.

 With my eyes still locked onto her, I noticed immediately one thing – she had the kind of eyes that could make any man fall in love.
 She was stunning.
 She was beautiful.
 She looked up.
 She smiled.
 It was an extraordinary smile.
 I smiled, and casually turned my head away, as I raised my hand to take another puff off my cigar.
-I looked down as I inhaled the smoke, and looked up to exhale.
-As I watched until the smoke disappeared, I turned my head to look back at this girl.
-She smiled once more, than began to walk towards me.
+I exhaled and watched until the smoke disappeared, I turned my head to look back at her.
+She smiled once more, then began to walk towards me.
 I could feel my knees grow weak.

 The wind immediately stifled the fire as she attempted to light it.
 She laughed, “It’s too windy out.”
 I nodded and replied, “Yeah.
 Let’s try to scoot closer to the wall.”
 We moved with the brick of the wall directly in front of us.
 I lifted my lighter once more and flicked it back on.
 Once more the wind had gotten to it before she could.
 This time we both laughed.
 “One more time.”
 I said.
 I put my lighter in my left hand, as I stepped in closer to her.
 I then placed my right arm around her shoulders as I used my right hand to protect the flame from the wind.
 This time she was able to catch it and light her cigarette.
 She smiled once more and thanked me.

-After some humble introductions and casual small talk about the importunate weather of the past few days, we just stood and talked – nothing too important, and nothing that pertained to anything of concern.
+After some humble introductions and casual small talk about the importunate weather, we just stood and talked – nothing too important, and nothing that pertained to anything of concern.
 We just talked.
 It was a conversation of value though, a conversation I still hold deep in my heart.
 Distracted by the now indistinguishable words that were traded between the two of us, the troubles and tribulations in my life were gone, as a weight of an unimaginable proportion was lifted from my shoulders.
-A feeling thought to have been lost… I was finally in a state where I could fully enjoy the ease of nothingness – the ease of infinitude.
+A feeling thought to have been lost… I was finally in a state where I could fully enjoy the ease of nothingness.